Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-03.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-03.kt).

 There are three coroutines.
 The main coroutine (#1) inside `runBlocking` and two coroutines computing the deferred values `a` (#2) and `b` (#3).